YorkCodeDojo/Connect4/Connect4.js/README.md

 ## Getting Started

-This repository is ready for you to clone and start building your code around it.
-Simply follow the guide below.

 ### Prerequisites

-1. Clone, fork, or [download](//github.com/Codesleuth/vscode-typescript-boilerplate/releases) the project.
+1. Clone, fork, or download the project.
 1. You need Node.js.
 [Go install it][nodejsdownload].
 1. Ensure the required dependencies have been installed:
     ```bash